kokkos/kokkos.github.io/content/blog/kug-2026-program-announced.md

     projects and speakers.
   * Delve into advanced techniques in the "**Algorithms**" session.
   * Master performance optimization in the "**Tuning and Performance**" session.
-  * Conclude the event with a dynamic **Panel Discussion** focused on <span style="color: red; font-weight: bold">TODO</span>.
-We are working on finalizing the panellist which will include Kokkos team developers, affiliated project representants, and downstream library and application users from the community.
+  * Conclude the event with a dynamic **Panel Discussion** focused on <span style="color: red; font-weight: bold">TODO</span> with panellist from the Kokkos team developers, affiliated project representants, and downstream library and application users from the community.

 * **Stay Tuned:** While the majority of the program is published, we're